lmeulen/pyraptor/README.md

 |limit journey to 1h from transfer time | 316 | 10.974 |
 | only add transfers on transfer stations | 316 | 9.948 |
 | filter trips in traverse trips | 316 | 4.279

-Due to the filtering om trips checked in a previous round, the following scenario is no longer possible:
+Due to the filtering on trips checked in a previous round, the following scenario is no longer possible:

 - Sprinter A - B
 - Intercity B - C